AvinandanBose/JavaCollection_List_Vector/README.md

 <h2 align="Center">Synchronization of Linked List</h2>

 <ul>
 <h3> LinkedList is not synchronized by default.If multiple threads access an LinkedList  instance concurrently, and at least one of the threads modifies the list structurally, it must be synchronized externally.
-We can achieve <i>synchronizing Array List</i> by using <i>Collections.synchronizedList() </i> method.
+We can achieve <i>synchronizing Linked List</i> by using <i>Collections.synchronizedList() </i> method.
 The method returns a Synchronized(thread-safe) list backed by the specified list.</h3>

 <ul>
 <h3><i><ins>Example Of Synchronization of Linked List</ins></i></h3>